 The Unitarian Universalist (UU) church in our neighborhood has a sign out front that says, "Home for the liberal religious spirit."
 This year, 2018, they are having a special program at the church called "A Musical Christmas with Vaughn Williams", inviting their membership of "humanists, atheists, Christian, Jewish, Buddhist, pagan, mystics, or spiritual."
 This seems somehow appropriate because of the nature of the whole Christmas pagan concept, yet Christian churches revel in these same pagan festivities every year.

 Now, this UU idea is a very loving concept that seems to want to spare anyone from the pain promised in the Bible.
 There is only one problem visible right off the bat - it ignores the clear statements of the Bible.
-Think about verses like 1 Cor 6:9
+Think about verses like 1 Corinthians 6:9

 9 Or do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with men